 Note: New Federal Standards affecting heat pumps become effective January 1, 2023.
 The new standards effective in 2023, require any residential heat pump manufactured in, or imported into, the United States to have a minimum efficiency rating meeting the following:

-Split system heat pump – 14.3 SEER2 and 7.5 HSPF2
+Split system heat pump standard sized units – 14.3 SEER2 and 7.5 HSPF2

-Single-package heat pump – 13.4 SEER2 and 6.7 HSPF2
+Single-package heat pump standard sized units – 13.4 SEER2 and 6.7 HSPF2

+Space constrained heat pump units - 11.9 SEER2 and 6.3 HSPF2

 These new federal standards will be adopted by the program, beginning 1/1/2024.
 For the 2023 program year, the baseline equipment efficiencies are detailed in this section by replacement scenario.